aklump/loft_docs/source/ld--compiling.md

 ## Folders and Other Includes

 By default folders in the `source` file are copied to the compiled output directories.
-In some cases you will want greater control and/or you will not want to mess up `source` with boilerplater folders.
-For this reason there is a means to include files/folders in the compiled output by creating defined folder structures and placing your boilerplate content there.
+In some cases you will want greater control and/or you will not want to mess up `source` with boilerplate folders.
+For this reason there is a means to include files/folders in the compiled output by creating a second directory, which is merged into to your final build.
+Place your boilerplate content there.

 For example to include a js directory in the website output you would create that folder as `compile/public_html/js`.